-As ever, it’s crucial to look to other schools and see what they’re doing to attract and engage students.
+As ever, it’s crucial to look to other universities or colleges and see what they’re doing to attract and engage students.
 What is their branding, messaging and creative like, and how do your students feel about your competitors?

 Our research on students’ perceptions of branding and advertising revealed that one in five students never feel represented in advertising.
 Understanding your students’ motivations for engaging with institutions is key to knowing which direction to take your own marketing.
 In fact, by championing diversity in your campaigns, you can attract those students who don’t feel represented by other colleges.